FlorianHuveteau/coding_game/TipsAndTricks.md

 a,b,c = map(lambda e:bin(int(e)),input())
 ```

-* to use a shorter name for a function that is often use
+* To use a shorter name for a function that is often use
 ```python
 i=input
 i()